 - Since people who travel frequently are more likely to need a laptop case, add one further constraint: Behaviors -> Travel -> Business travelers.

 If this audience is constrained to people older than 22 who live in the United States, you get 170,000 people.
-That’s a perfect audience size for custom Facebook audiences: large enough yield plenty of responses, but still targeted to potential customers only.
+That’s a perfect size: large enough yield plenty of responses, but still targeted.